 - Consistent rules to ensure access to solar energy are needed to overcome bureaucratic barriers that can prevent individuals and businesses from using solar power.
 Solar access laws prevent homeowners’ associations and municipalities from adopting rules that effectively ban the use of solar energy, while revisions to permitting rules and utility regulations can reduce the hassle and cost of installing solar energy and ensure that people are compensated fairly for the solar power they supply to the grid.

 - Public education and workforce development efforts are critical to expanding the use of solar energy.
 Public education programs can help answer consumers’ questions about solar energy and make it easier to “go solar.”
 Workforce training can expand the number of workers with the skills needed to partake in the dramatic growth of America’s solar energy market.
-Meanwhile, building energy labeling requirements can ensure that the energy saving value of passive and active solar energy systems is fully understood when properties change hands.
+Meanwhile, energy labeling requirements for buildings can ensure that the energy-saving value of passive and active solar energy systems is fully understood when properties change hands.

 - Investments in a solar grid will be needed to fully tap America’s solar energy potential.
 A well-designed “smart grid” can ensure that solar power is an asset to the electric grid, while limited investments in new transmission capacity can help to tap the nation’s best solar resources.